 It might seem like this can be avoided using purely voice-based commands but apparently, the results are just marginally better.

-Since the incorporation of digital screens is still at a nascent stage in the industry, there are no well-defined standards, guidelines.
+- Lack of Standardization: Since the incorporation of digital screens is still at a nascent stage in the industry, there are no well-defined standards or guidelines.
 Every company has its version of an infotainment system.
-Be it screen size, position, features available.
+Be it screen size, position, or features available.

-The number of items to interact on a screen has to reduce to bare essentials but it is not the case and by the nature of the system itself cannot be reduced.
+- Cluttered Interface: The number of items to interact on a screen has to reduce to bare essentials but it is not the case and the nature of the system itself cannot be reduced.

 Smart Car Experience